 For everyone else, if you don’t want to sign up for a 12 month broadband contract, longer term contracts of either 18 or 24 months are your only option.

 Generally, you’ll pay much more for the flexibility of a no contract or short term broadband agreement, and less for committing to a longer period.
 12 month contracts being the middle-ground that most people looking for affordable broadband opt for.

 What should I consider when choosing a deal?

 If you’re looking for a great 12 month broadband deal, there are a number of things to take into consideration to ensure you select one that’s affordable and right for your individual needs.

 Here are some things to look out for when comparing 12 month WiFi contracts:

-Free gifts and offers: Broadband providers often offer incentives like free gifts and the inclusion of other products like TV services within their broadband deals.
+Broadband with free gifts and offers – Broadband providers often offer incentives like free gifts and the inclusion of other products like TV services within their broadband deals.
 Time your switch right and you can save money on your monthly bill and bag a freebie, too.